JonathanGiles/azure-sdk-readme-refresh/demo-1/README.md

 ## Getting started

 Azure SDK for Java libraries are all available from [Maven Central][maven_package].
 This library is named `azure-data-appconfiguration`, and is included in the `azure-sdk-bom` for your convenience.
 It is *highly* recommended to use the Azure SDK BOM to manage your dependencies.
-You can learn how to use this with [Maven][learn_maven] and [Gradle][learn_gradle] docs.
+To use the Azure SDK BOM, follow our [Maven][bom_maven] and [Gradle][bom_gradle] docs.
 With the Azure SDK for Java BOM, you would add the following to your Maven *pom.xml* file:

 ```xml
 <dependencyManagement>